AviatrixSystems/avxlabs-docs/flightschool_aws/docs/lab4.md

 * Browse to **_Security -> Distributed Cloud Firewall -> Settings_**
 * Click on **_Manage_**
-* Enable the feature on the aws-prod vpc as shown below
+* Enable the feature on the `aws-prod-west` vpc as shown below

 ![Result](images/lab42-enable-intra-vnet-microsegmentation.png)
 _Fig.
 Enable Microsegmentation_